 Carrots are like a quiet but secretly remarkable child who doesn’t attract much attention.
 Most often they’re simply what you throw into a soup or a braised dish to “add a little sweetness.”
 But it’s because of that inner sweetness that they’re so suited to roasting or charring on a chapa (see notes).
-The sugar caramelizes and produces a delicious crust.
-These charred carrots are tossed with nutty garlic chips, peppery arugula, and creamy goat cheese.–Francis Mallmann
+The sugar caramelizes and produces a delicious crust.–Francis Mallmann

 - 4 garlic cloves, as large as possible, peeled

 - 2 tablespoons red wine vinegar

 - 1/2 cup plus 1 to 2 tablespoons extra virgin olive oil

 - Coarse salt and freshly ground black pepper

 - 8 medium carrots, (about 1 1/4 pounds), peeled

 - 1 tablespoon chopped fresh thyme